Accreditation Program and COVID-19: FAQs and Guidance

 Virtual visits follow a similar format to an in-person visit, with meetings conducted via the digital platform of the museum’s choice.

-We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study may be dramatically different by the time of your visit.
+We acknowledge that your operational data (attendance, revenue, hours open, staffing) in the Self-Study may be different by the time of your visit.
 You will provide an update directly to your Program Officer and Visiting Committee one week before the visit.
 Your Visiting Committee will also review the museum’s current state during the visit.

 If you are submitting a Progress Report, it should detail the impacts of the pandemic on the museum’s ability to address the tabling issues.
 If you are submitting a Final Report and will be unable to fully address the tabling issues due to the COVID-19 crisis’ impact on the museum, provide the details, any drafts of plans or documents of what was to be completed as part of the tabling, and a description of when and how the tabling issues will be completed.

 Eligibility Requirements and Standards